What Is A Product Backlog And How To Make It Work For You?

 Not all features are fully implemented yet.
 Your team can jot down ideas for new features that will be evaluated later.

-Some work is needed to ensure the maintainability, safety, and relevance of the product.
+Some work is needed to ensure the product's maintainability, safety, and relevance.
 This is often referred to as "technical debt".

 Bugs of any severity and level